fweiss/mcu-gif/DEBUGGING.md

 decide to try cmake install. this works by putting the start and dll in the build/bin folder was avoiding it because it seemed to add a step that wasn't needed on the OSX

+getting back to the linker problem

+in ``be_truthy.h`` we got ``extern const BeTruthy& be_truthy;``.

+Recqapping the bug: ``10x10_red_blue_white.cc.obj : error LNK2001: unresolved external symbol "class ccspec::matchers::BeTruthy const & const ccspec::matchers::be_truthy" (?be_truthy@matchers@ccspec@@3ABVBeTruthy@12@B)``

+Which it riggered by "10x10 red" around line 55, It's attempting to pass the global in be_truthy to ``expect().to(be_truthy)``.

+So the linker is looking for that montsrsity above, basicallY "const reference to const BeTruthy"

+Maybe because it's in the .h file?

+Let's look at the fucntion reference.

+Bug appear to be in betruthy.cc, where the initializer ``extern const BeTruthy& be_truthy;`` is missing the inner const.

 ## Unable to open 'deque'
 In VSC debugger, launch spec\ccspec.